phillypi/phillypi/README.md

-# Hi there, I am Phillypi and I make apps instead of working :grin:
+# Hi there, I make apps instead of working :grin: #WorkingWithWhatYouLikeIsNotWork

 ## About Me
 - Native Brazilian